1st Lithuanian Dragoon Regiment

-1st Lithuanian Dragoon Regiment (1-as lietuvių dragūnų pulkas; Dragoner-Regiment „Prinz Albrecht von Preußen" (Litthauisches) Nr.
-1) was a Prussian Lithuanian dragoon regiment of the Royal Prussian Army.
-The regiment was formed in 1717 and disbanded in 1919.
-This regiment was one of the eldest in the whole Prussian army.
+1st Lithuanian Dragoon Regiment (Litthauisches Dragoner-Regiment Nr.
+1; 1-asis lietuvių dragūnų pulkas) was a dragoon regiment of the Royal Prussian Army, which recruited heavily among the Prussian Lithuanians of Lithuania Minor.
+The regiment was formed in spring 1717 and disbanded in June 1919.
+This regiment was one of the oldest in the whole Prussian army.

-The regiment was recruited almost exclusively from volunteers from its immediate homeland, i.e. Lithuania Minor, and was well reputed in the army at all times for having the best horses and riders.
-In the memoirs of the inhabitants of Lithuania Minor it is written that they were proud of serving in this regiment.
+The regiment was recruited almost exclusively from volunteers from its immediate homeland, i.e., Lithuania Minor, and was well-regarded in the army at all times for having the best horses and riders.
+In the memoirs of the inhabitants of Lithuania Minor, it is written that they were proud of serving in this regiment.
+Even until the end of the First World War, the signs outside the soldiers' barracks were in Lithuanian and German languages.